aranega/chip8-text-emulator/README.md

 ',' -> key 15
 Theses keys can be changed in 'keyboard.h'.

-The example in the "examples" directory is from rivial studios (http://www.revival-studios.com).
+The example in the "examples" directory comes from rivial studios (http://www.revival-studios.com).